TAROM

-TAROM (/ro/; legally Compania Națională de Transporturi Aeriene Române TAROM S.A.) is the flag carrier and oldest currently operating airline of Romania, based in Otopeni near Bucharest.
-Its headquarters and its main hub are at Henri Coandă International Airport.
-It is currently the first and largest airline operating in Romania based on international destinations, international flights and the second-largest measured by fleet size and passengers carried.
+TAROM (/ro/; legally Compania Națională de Transporturi Aeriene Române TAROM S.A.) is the flag carrier and oldest operating airline of Romania.
+Headquartered in Otopeni, near Bucharest, the airline operates its main hub at Henri Coandă International Airport.
+TAROM serves destinations across Europe and the Middle East and has been a member of the SkyTeam alliance since 2010.

-The brand name is an acronym of the Transporturile Aeriene Române (Romanian Air Transport).
-Over ninety-seven percent (97.22%) of TAROM is owned by the Romanian Government (Ministry of Transport).
-The airline transported almost 2.75 million passengers in 2018, with an average load factor of 74%.
-The airline joined SkyTeam on 25 June 2010.
+The name TAROM is an acronym of Transporturile Aeriene Române (Romanian Air Transport).
+The airline is owned by the Romanian Government and traces its origins to 1920, making it one of the oldest airlines in Europe.
+Since the 2020s, TAROM has undergone a restructuring programme that included fleet renewal and operational reforms aimed at improving its financial performance.

 History

 A photo of a Blériot-SPAD S.46 on an airmail stamp.

 TAROM RomBAC 1-11 at London Heathrow Airport in 1971.

 TAROM Boeing 707 (YR-ABA) at London Gatwick Airport.

 TAROM Tupolev Tu-154B at Vienna Airport in 1977.

 TAROM Airbus A310-300 in 2008.

 A former TAROM ATR 42-500 wearing the SkyTeam special livery.

 60th anniversary livery on a TAROM Boeing 737-700.
 The same aircraft had been used to promote the airline's 55th jubilee.